Ralim/IronOS/Documentation/Settings.md

 ### Setting: Shutdown timeout

-How long of a period of movement/button pressing inactivity is required before the device turns off the tip heater completely and returns to the main idle screen.
+How long of a period without movement / button-pressing is required before the device turns off the tip heater completely and returns to the main idle screen.

 On device help text: